sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 * Add section explaining the spinning wheel and why it stands for revolution.
 * Also show the heaps of garbage in africa, what happens with our cloth when we throw it away.
 * add automatic dark mode to lib and index
+* Add at the top some infos about what the fashion industry worldwide means, what its doing and how much harm it is causing.

 by Flosha